VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 # Easy and flexible flask login with authomatic and mongoengine

-tags: flask, flask-login, oauth2, authomatic, mongoengine, python
+Tags: flask, flask-login, OAuth, authomatic, mongoengine, python

 ## Introduction

 FLASK + OAUTH2 PIC

-Many users like the simplicity of clicking one button to register and/or log into a website using one of their existing logged in accounts on another website such as `Facebook` or `Google`.
-This is oauth user authentication.
-But sometimes users don't have those other accounts so it's good to provide them with a full-proof means of logging into a site.
+Many users like the simplicity of clicking one button to register and/or log into a website using one of their existing logged-in accounts on another website such as `Facebook` or `Google`.
+This is OAuth user authentication.
+But sometimes users don't have those other accounts so it's good to provide them with a full-proof means of logging in to a site.
 That's username/password authentication.
 Well for your site why don't you give users both options?

-In this article I'll talk about how you can log in and register users for your flask application with flexibility by allowing either oauth2 or username/password authentication.
+In this article, I'll talk about how you can log in and register users for your flask application with flexibility by allowing either OAuth2 or username/password authentication.
 We'll be using [Flask](https://flask.palletsprojects.com/en/1.1.x/){: target="_blank", rel="noopener noreferrer" }
-for our web framework, [mongodb](https://www.mongodb.com/){: target="_blank", rel="noopener noreferrer" }
+for our web framework, [MongoDB](https://www.mongodb.com/){: target="_blank", rel="noopener noreferrer" }
 for our database, and [authomatic](https://authomatic.github.io/authomatic/){: target="_blank", rel="noopener noreferrer" }
-for our oauth authentication framework.
+for our OAuth authentication framework.
 But if those don't apply to you, don't fret!
-Many of the concepts discussed here can be applied your web stack too!
+Many of the concepts discussed here can be applied to your web stack too!

 The end product will look something like this: